lcomino64/Thesis/README.md

     - Then hardware FPGA test

 #### SCNP Jobs:
-- Download Vivado, use vivado toolchain instead from now on

-- Build linux-on-litex to see hopefully if switching to Vivado fixed everything

-- Figure out why the json2dts generates extra unfounded node labels??
+- Figure out why the json2dts generates extra unfounded node labels

 - Make a dual-core VexRiscV SMP processor with these features:
     - 100MHz sys-clk
     - Ethernet
     - xadc (for reading temps)
     - AES Instruction Plugin

-- Generate Zephyr DTS overlay + config
+    - Extendable to peripherals, I2C, SPI etc.

 - Make a single custom LiteX target file with all of this ^^